hapticdata/toxiclibsjs/README.md

 * **utils** - the utils package

 ##Creating Builds
-Run `make` to generate new builds.
+Run `make` to generate new versions of the existing builds.
 There are additional targets defined in the [Makefile](https://github.com/hapticdata/toxiclibsjs/blob/release/Makefile)
+###Custom builds
 If you are working with the `build/` files you may wish to create a custom build that only includes the modules you are using in order to save file size.
 If you are [using the files as AMD modules](#use-with-requirejs-or-other-amd-loader) there is no need for this.

-To generate a custom build space-delimit the modules you want:
+To generate a custom build, space-delimit the modules you want:

 	./bin/toxiclibsjs --include "toxi/geom/Vec2D toxi/physics2d" --minify --out "./build/toxiclibsjs-custom.min.js"

+##Run the tests
+Run `make test` to run the suite of tests.

 ## Contributing
 Contributions to toxiclibs.js are appreciated, please [read more here](https://github.com/hapticdata/toxiclibsjs/blob/master/docs/contributing.md)

-## Roadmap
-Toxiclibs.js will reach `v1.0` when it has achieved stable compliance with `toxiclibs 0020`.
-Post-0020 features will continue to be ported as well to represent that latest state of the library.
-Some of the near-future goals are:

-* complete WingedEdge Mesh and the rest of `toxi.geom.mesh.*` and `toxi.geom.mesh.subdiv.*` packages
-* complete `toxi.physics3d.*`
-* move unit-test assertions to [chai](http://chaijs.com/)
-* implement CI system.